-After breakfast, we take the bus to Kathmandu, following the footsteps of Lama Ole and Hannah.
-It will be a long and exciting ride, around 300 km.
-After arrival we will check in at our hotel and rest.
-Depending on the time we will have diner at the hotel and a lecture by Lena about the highlights of Kathmandu (stupas, statues, etc.).
+After breakfast, we take a flight to Kathmandu.
+After arrival we will check in at our hotel and depending on the time we will have dinner at the hotel and a lecture by Manfred about the highlights of Kathmandu (stupas, statues, etc.).